retterej/lowdiatribe-email-announcements/2025-12-12-after-the-precipitation.md

 Hi {{firstName}},

-We've entered the Hoth Era here — two significant snowfalls in as many weeks.
+We've entered the Hoth Era in my part of the States — two significant snowfalls in as many weeks.
 Both times, the pattern has been identical.

 The snow falls.
 I fishtail on the interstate.
 My hands grip the wheel.
 Every muscle tightens.
 For the rest of the day, I drive like my grandmother is in the passenger seat holding a tray of hot coffee with no lids.